All about Iron

 - Excessive energy use through athletic activity

 Tests: a blood serum analysis provides a complete picture by determining iron levels in the blood, storage and transfer capacity.
-Haemaview TM Live Blood Analysis reveals parameters which indicate low iron levels but these are always confirmed and correlated with a blood test through your GP.
+Hair Tissue Mineral Analysis provides insight into iron levels in relation to other minerals in the body.

 Not all iron is made equal.
 There are different sources of iron – dietary sources are of either animal or plant origin.
 Supplements should be of the simplest form to avoid side effects such as constipation and improper storage within the body.
-Preferred forms are Iron Phosphate or chelated iron.
-Forms to avoid are Ferrous sulphate, Ferrous oxide, Ferrous gluconate.
+Forms to avoid are Ferrous sulphate, Ferrous oxide, Ferrous fumerate.

 Interactions – some nutrients help and others stop absorption of iron.